LonggHuynh/Tetris/README.md

 # Tetris
-This is a C++ implementation of the classic game Tetris.
+This is a C++ implementation of the classic game Tetris allowing 2 players competing with each other.
+The game also has a bomb feature, where an explosion can clear adjacent cells within radius.

-## Getting Started
-To get started with this project, clone the repository and build the project using your preferred C++ compiler.

 ### Requirements
 ```